tc39/proposal-regexp-unicode-sequence-properties/README.md

 To avoid confusion, the proposal throws a `SyntaxError` exception when sequence properties are used within character classes.

+#### Why re-use `\p{…}` and not introduce new syntax?

+Introducing new syntax comes at a cost for JavaScript developers.
+In this case, we assert that the cost of adding new syntax for this functionality outweighs the benefits.

+New syntax would have the benefit of making the distinction between binary and regular properties vs. sequence properties more clearly.
+However, making the distinction between sequence properties and other properties in `\p{…}` is straightforward, even without syntax: all Unicode sequence properties have `_Sequence` in their name.
+As such, there is already a clear indication as to what kind of behavior can be expected.

+The mental model is: `\p{…}` refers to a Unicode property.
+This proposal doesn’t change that.
+It’s reasonable to assume that developers opting in to the use of sequence properties know what to expect.

 ## Illustrative examples

 ### Matching emoji sequences